Thomas Calter: Career

 Prior to his political career, Calter spent more than 30 years working in the environmental services industry.
 He was elected to the Massachusetts House of Representatives in 2006 in a short campaign.
 His predecessor, Tom O'Brien was appointed to the post Treasurer of Plymouth County in August 2006, after it was too late to be taken off the ballot for the primary election.
 O'Brien won the popular vote in the primary election, but declined the nomination.
 Calter was selected in a caucus of representatives from the Democratic Town Committees in the district to be the Democratic nominee on the ballot.
 In the general election, Calter defeated Olly deMacedo by 296 votes.
 He resigned from the House in 2018 to become town administrator of Kingston.

 Controversies

 In early 2019, Halifax assessors demanded the payment of personal property taxes and delinquent interest in the amount of $12,511.09 by Jordan Health and Wellness Center, RKP Capital, LLC, of which Thomas Calter is the principal.
 Calter refused payment and instead insisted on either paying a smaller amount in the sum of $1,151.20 or appealing the issue to the Appellate Tax Board.
 The issue had been ongoing since mid-2016.

 Calter's contract was bought out, with mutual agreement, in mid-2020 from his position as Town Administrator in Kingston after a public argument with a member of the Board of Selectmen in a local restaurant.
 The argument was a violation of town conduct policy.

+In December 2022, he became the Town Manager in the Town of Stoughton.

+He was placed on administrative leave in Stoughton after allegations of firing the Towns first ever female police chief for refusing to destroy a report attached to the murder of Stoughton resident Sandra Birchmore.
+He is also alleged to have stated "I don't know who the next chief will be, but it will not be a woman."
+Police Chief Donna McNamara has filed a lawsuit against the Town of Stoughton and Calter personally.